twilio/voice-quickstart-android/README.md

 <img height="500px" src="images/quickstart/voice_make_call_dialog.png">

 Leave the dialog text field empty and press the call button to start a call.
 You will hear the congratulatory message.
-Dialing another client or a number is described in steps 10 and 11.
+Support for dialing another client or number is described in steps 10 and 11.

 <img height="500px" src="images/quickstart/voice_make_call.png">